Durham Region Transit: Fares

-DRT fares can be paid by cash or Presto cards.
-For customers paying a single ride fare by cash or Presto, the transfer is valid for unlimited travel on any DRT bus route in any direction for up to 2 hours from the time of issue.
+DRT fares can be paid by cash, contactless payment (credit/debit), Presto cards or Presto E-Tickets.
+For customers paying a single ride fare by cash or PRESTO, the transfer is valid for unlimited travel on any DRT bus route in any direction for up to 2 hours from the time of issue.
 A monthly DRT bus pass provides unlimited travel across the entire DRT bus network for the entire month selected.
 Children ages 0 to 12 can travel fare free on DRT (similar to the program already in place on neighboring GO Transit and Toronto Transit Commission (TTC) services).

+DRT provides two pass systems, both only available with the use of a PRESTO card.
+The Y-10 Youth Monthly Pass is available for monthly purchase for youth customers (13–19).
+It must be purchased every month during the school year (September–June) to receive the $18.10 discount.
+Otherwise, the Y-10 Pass costs $96.50 for one month.

+DRT also has a Universal Transit Pass (U-Pass) which provides full-time post-secondary students at participating colleges and universities unlimited travel on the DRT network.

+The following institutions participate in DRT's U-Pass program: